 A holder of securities that were issued in a private placement may resell the securities on a public trading market, after a holding period, pursuant to the SEC's Rule 144.
 Specifically, the seller who complies with Rule 144 is deemed not to be an "underwriter" under the Securities Act of 1933 and therefore may sell the restricted shares without registration.
 There is not, however, a similar rule for private resales of restricted securities.
 A holder of securities who wishes to resell them privately under section 4(a)(1) therefore must sell in a transaction that is sufficiently "private" to avoid his being considered an underwriter.
-Over time, the various restrictions on sale considered by the SEC and securities lawyers to permit a resale under 4(a)(1) has been referred to as "section 4(1-1/2)" (or, to keep it consistent with amendments to the 1933 Act, "4(a)(1-1/2)," but we will use the traditional name in this outline).
+Over time, the various restrictions on sale considered by the SEC and securities lawyers to permit a resale under 4(a)(1) has been referred to as "section 4(1-1/2)" (or, after 2012 the amendments to the 1933 Act, "4(a)(1-1/2)").

-It is generally considered that for a resale to be private for purposes of section 4(1-1/2),
+It is generally considered that for a resale to be private for purposes of section 4(a)(1-1/2),